Alfresco/docs-alfresco/search-services/1.4/using/index.md

 ### Export/Import Insight Zeppelin notes

-Before upgrading Search and Insight Engine ensure you export each individual Insight Zeppelin note so you can reimport them after the upgrade.
+Before upgrading Search Services ensure you export each individual Insight Zeppelin note so you can reimport them after the upgrade.
 If you don't do this your notes will be lost as they do not carry over during the upgrade.

 > **Note:** When importing an Insight Zeppelin note you may need to set its note permissions again.